Shuckin' and jivin'

-Shuckin' and jivin' (or shucking and jiving) is slang for joking and acting evasively in the presence of an authoritative figure.
+Shuckin' and jivin' (or shucking and jiving) is African American slang for joking and acting evasively in the presence of an authority figure.
 It usually involves clever lies and impromptu storytelling, to one-up an opponent or avoid punishment.
-In Ribbin', Jivin', and Playin' the Dozens: The Persistent Dilemma in Our Schools, Herbert L. Foster writes: "Shuckin' and jivin' is a verbal and physical technique some blacks use to avoid difficulty, to accommodate some authority figure, and in the extreme, to save a life or to save oneself from being beaten physically or psychologically."

-Origin
+Origins and definition

 According to the linguist Barbara Ann Kipfer, the origins of the phrase may be traced to when "black slaves sang and shouted gleefully during corn-shucking season, and this behavior, along with lying and teasing, became a part of the protective and evasive behavior normally adopted toward white people."
 According to the 1994 book by Clarence Major, Juba to Jive: A Dictionary of African-American Slang, "shuck and jive" dates back to the 1870s and was an "originally southern 'Negro' expression for clowning, lying, pretense".

-Racial overtones
+In Ribbin', Jivin', and Playin' the Dozens: The Persistent Dilemma in Our Schools, Herbert L. Foster writes: "Shuckin' and jivin' is a verbal and physical technique some blacks use to avoid difficulty, to accommodate some authority figure, and in the extreme, to save a life or to save oneself from being beaten physically or psychologically."

+Use in politics and popular culture

-The use of the phrase in modern American politics has generated charges of racism, especially as such usage increased since 2008 and is usually directed at African-American figures.
-In 2008, New York Attorney General Andrew Cuomo was criticized for saying of the Democratic Party candidate Barack Obama, who was running against Cuomo's favored Hillary Clinton: "You can't shuck and jive at a press conference."
+During his campaign and presidency, the phrase was directed at Barack Obama, an African American.
+In 2008, New York Attorney General Andrew Cuomo was criticized for saying of the Democratic Party candidate Obama, who was running against Cuomo's favored Hillary Clinton: "You can't shuck and jive at a press conference."
 Roland Martin of CNN said that "'Shucking and jiving' have long been words used as a negative assessment of African Americans, along the lines of a 'foot-shufflin' Negro."
-Similarly, on October 25, 2012, the former Republican Party vice-presidential candidate Sarah Palin generated controversy when she stated: "President Obama's shuck-and-jive shtick with these Benghazi lies must end."
+Similarly, in October 2012, the former Republican Party vice-presidential candidate Sarah Palin generated controversy when she stated: "President Obama's shuck-and-jive shtick with these Benghazi lies must end."
 In September 2013, Rush Limbaugh referred to President Barack Obama's strategy on Syria as "Operation Shuck and Jive".
 He was criticized by Joan Walsh, Salon's editor-at-large, as "a racist troll".

-At the 2008 ESPY Awards, Justin Timberlake used the phrase to compliment the agile play of African-American basketball player Paul Pierce.
+At the 2008 ESPY Awards, Justin Timberlake used the phrase to compliment the agile play of African American basketball player Paul Pierce.
 This segment was cut out of the broadcast by ESPN due to "the phrase's racial overtones".